FrancisVila/MFT_convert/content/en/docs/TransferCFT/concepts/about_transfer_processing/processing_exec_policy.md

 ## Improve the file layer service reliability

-Setting the uconf cft.server.transfer.raise\_error\_when\_exec\_not\_found parameter to Yes (default) raises an error if the defined procedure script is not found, which improves the file layer service reliability.
+Setting the uconf c`ft.server.transfer.raise_error_when_exec_not_found `parameter to `Yes `(default) raises an error if the defined procedure script is not found, which improves the file layer service reliability.

 This parameter is applicable to both post-processing (EXEC and EXECE) and ack-processing (ACKEXEC) procedures.